 - Take a surfing class – EEEEEE!
 I want to be one of those crunchy old rocker chicks who surfs every morning when I get older.
 Time’s-a-wastin, so I should figure this out.

 - Learn how to lap swim – At some point, I have this wild idea about completing a triathlon.
 I can swim, but I don’t have a powerful stroke, nor do I have a good, steady crawl.
-I figure this could come in handy, and there are plenty of places around NYC that have adult swimming lessons.
+I figure this could come in handy, and there are plenty of places around NYC and of cource outside the US that provide services like adult Toronto private swimming lessons.
 My friend Mimi Chen, herself a yogi and triathlete, suggested Asphalt Green.

 - Complete 90 days of yoga – Today is Day 42 of 90.
 I’m almost halfway through, and the best part is that when I can’t make it to a class, I can do it at home.
 I have a WHOLE post this week on a home-based yoga practice.
 Can’t wait to share this with you.